-The Fund/Sub-Fund applied screening regarding the carbon intensity of investee companies.
-In line with the ambition of the Fund/Sub-Fund the carbon intensity of the Fund/Sub-Fund was better than the carbon intensity of the Benchmark.
+The Sub-Fund applied screening regarding the carbon intensity of investee companies.
+In line with the ambition of the Sub-Fund the carbon intensity of the Sub-Fund was lower compared to the Benchmark.

-The performance of this characteristic was measured with the indicator 'Average weighted carbon intensity score - ISS Scope 1 + 2 + 3'.
+The performance of this characteristic was measured with the indicator 'Average weighted carbon intensity score - Scope 1 + 2 + 3'.